Updated: Sep 14

 How to get rid of the dummy

-When doing gentle sleep training, you could keep the dummy in the beginning stages but as sleep training goes on it is best to remove it as your baby will not be able to connect sleep cycles if she wakes up every time the dummy falls out.
+When doing gentle sleep training, you could keep the dummy in the beginning stages but as sleep training goes on it is best to remove it as your baby will not be able to connect sleep cycles if they wake up every time the dummy falls out.
 In this age group, removing the dummy is harder so it might take 1 week of consistency before your little one is able to self-settle without a dummy.
 As stated above, cold turkey is best with this age group.

 Dummies and 8 months - 2.5 year olds

 Once your baby is 8 months old and using a dummy, taking it away is not recommended until closer to 2.5 years of age as it will have become a deep-rooted sleep association at this age.
-Should you wish for your baby to learn to self-settle nonetheless it is best to teach her to find and replace the dummy.
+Should you wish for your baby to learn to self-settle nonetheless it is best to teach them to find and replace the dummy.

 Again, introducing a dummy at this stage is not recommended if baby has not used a dummy previously.